-Legend of the Skyfish has flown onto the Switch with a beautiful high-contrast art style.
+Legend of the Skyfish recently flew onto the Switch, and sports a beautiful high-contrast art style.
 Its characters and scenery are simple but adorable, and its music really makes you feel like you are out at sea while playing.
-Its initial charm is undeniable, however, the game’s origins quickly become more than evident on the Switch.
+While its initial charm is undeniable, sadly the game’s origins quickly become more than evident on the Switch.

 Your trusty fishing rod is your only weapon throughout the entire game.
-You use it to hook-shot to places, or drag items and enemies to you in a very Link-like fashion.
-It’s hardly precise however, in many areas you will need to move fast; and with no auto-aim that can be an unpleasant challenge.
+You use it to hook-shot to places, or drag items and enemies toward you in a very Link-like fashion.
+It’s hardly precise, however, and this quickly becomes frustrating.
+In many areas, you need to move fast, and with no auto-aim, it is an unpleasant tool to use.
 It also tends to drag items or enemies to unintended places, even dragging enemies past locked gates or onto unreachable areas.

 Your search for your brother will take you through 45 levels, but that’s only if you can make it past the first set of islands.
-There are 3 sets of 15 islands with a boss at the end of each.
-As you journey through them you’ll solve puzzles, navigate traps/enemies, and find upgrades for your equipment.
+There are three sets of 15 islands with a boss at the end of each.
+As you journey through them you’ll solve puzzles, navigate traps and enemies, and find upgrades for your equipment.

-Each of the island sets seem to have a theme: 1-15 feels like a very drawn out tutorial, 16-30 focuses on timed trials, and 31-45 sees stronger enemies and more traps.
-Getting through the first 15 was the most frustrating part of the game because it offered little in the way of challenge.
+Each of the island sets seem to have a theme: islands 1-15 feel like a very drawn-out tutorial, 16-30 focus on timed trials, and 31-45 see stronger enemies and more traps.
+Getting through the first 15 was the most frustrating part of the game, offering very little in the way of a challenge.
 It’s actually a relief to be met with timed trails in the next set of islands, though those quickly wear out their welcome as well.

 What really left the game lacking, however, was the absence of any goals outside of your main objective; even the upgraded items were optional and mostly rather lacklustre or redundant.
 An upgraded rod went from freezing them for a short time to stunning an enemy temporarily.
 The only upgrades that were really helpful were the lure upgrades that boost its reach and speed, and the first cloak upgrade that extended your heart meter by one.